National Ploughing Championships

-The National Ploughing Championships (Comórtas Náisiúnta Treabhdóireachta) or NPC, previously known as The National Ploughing Championships Machinery & Livestock Exhibition, is an outdoor agricultural show in Ireland incorporating a ploughing contest.
+The National Ploughing Championships (Comórtas Náisiúnta Treabhdóireachta) or NPC or the Ploughing, previously known as The National Ploughing Championships Machinery & Livestock Exhibition, is an outdoor agricultural show in Ireland incorporating a ploughing contest.
 Held every September, it draws over 1,700 exhibitors and had 297,000 visitors in 2019.
+225,500 attended the 2025 edition in Screggan, Offaly.

 Competition classes

 There are distinct categories of horse drawn and tractor ploughing, as well as for the use of reversible ploughs.

 Ancillary events such as pole climbing competitions have also taken place as part of the Championships.

 History

-The first Irish inter-county ploughing contest was held between County Wexford and County Kildare on 16 February 1931 in a 26-acre field at Coursetown in Athy in County Kildare.
+The first Irish inter-county ploughing contest was held between County Wexford and County Kildare on 16 February, 1931 in a 26-acre field at Coursetown in Athy in County Kildare.
 Since then, the National Ploughing Championships has expanded to over 800 acres with 1,700 exhibitors.
-It has been extended beyond displays relating to ploughing, farming and machinery and now includes a tented trade village, live entertainment and music, fashion shows, a craft village, cooking demonstrations, sheep dog trials, pony games and other activities.
+It has been extended beyond displays relating to ploughing, farming and machinery and now includes a tented trade village, live entertainment and music, fashion shows, a craft village, cooking demonstrations, sheep dog trials, pony games, and other activities.

 In 2014, the event attracted what was then a record of 279,500 visitors, rising to 281,000 in 2015, 283,000 in 2016 and 291,500 in 2017.